February 15, 2018

 Amazingly enough, you still have to deal with the aftermath.

-When you decide to have a small wedding, you’ve decided to cut a lot of people out.
+When you decide to have a petite sized wedding, you’ve decided to cut a lot of people out.

 Whether that looks like an extended family of 300 that were cut from the list, one side of the family being represented more than the other, or just that one special someone in your life that will never forget that they weren’t on your list (and will also never let you forget that).